Nassim-Saboundji/ComicRepository/README.md

 ```
 [
   {
-    "comic_id": 8,
+    "comicId": 8,
-    "comic_title": "Calvin and Hobbes",
+    "comicTitle": "Calvin and Hobbes",
-    "comic_poster": "poster-1620750069541.jpeg",
+    "comicPoster": "poster-1620750069541.jpeg",
-    "comic_info": "Calvin and Hobbes is a daily American comic strip created by cartoonist Bill Watterson that was syndicated from November 18, 1985 to December 31, 1995"
+    "comicInfo": "Calvin and Hobbes is a daily American comic strip created by cartoonist Bill Watterson that was syndicated from November 18, 1985 to December 31, 1995"
   }
 ]
 ```